top of page

 News & Updates

-Temporary interpretative signs telling the story of the Plumer Mine Headframe were installed in May.
+Temporary interpretative signs introducing the story of the Plumer Mine Headframe were installed in May.
 These signs will be replaced by larger permanent interpretative signs by fall, 2025.

 Temporary signs_edited.jpg